no code implementations • 18 Jun 2025 • Shufan Li, Aditya Grover

 We propose Bayesian Causal Discovery Nets (BCD Nets), a variational inference framework for estimating a distribution over DAGs characterizing a linear-Gaussian SEM.

-no code implementations • ICLR 2022 • Omri Puny, Matan Atzmon, Heli Ben-Hamu, Ishan Misra, Aditya Grover, Edward J. Smith, Yaron Lipman
+1 code implementation • ICLR 2022 • Omri Puny, Matan Atzmon, Heli Ben-Hamu, Ishan Misra, Aditya Grover, Edward J. Smith, Yaron Lipman

 For example, Euclidean motion invariant/equivariant graph or point cloud neural networks.